 This post may contain affiliate links.
 I may earn a commission from qualifying purchases at no additional cost to you.
 Full disclosure here.

 Whether you are a content creator or a content consumer, most people are highly addicted to social media in this day and age.
-It’s a huge problem that people don’t know how to combat.
+It’s a huge problem that people don’t know how to deal with.

 It doesn’t matter what you use social media for, but if you find yourself mindlessly scrolling through Instagram or Tiktok, then you need a social media detox.
 Hey, me too!